-- When using North Park University-owned computers or the campus network to access social media sites, comply with the Acceptable Use Policy.
+When using North Park University-owned computers or the campus network to access social media sites, comply with the Acceptable Use Policy.

 D. Respect Confidentiality

 - Respect personal boundaries and individual privacy rights.
 Public disclosure of private facts may cause serious emotional or psychological injury.

 - Do not post sensitive personal identifying information (such as social security numbers, student identification numbers, addresses, or birth dates).
 Such information may enable identity theft.

 - Do not post any information about another person that is protected from disclosure by law or professional standards (such as medical information or student education records).
 Check with your program or department to determine whether it has a specific social media usage protocol to ensure compliance with professional and privacy requirements of particular fields or governing/accreditation body.

 E. Respect the University’s Interests

-- Do not post anything that interferes with your work, the University’s educational mission, or the welcoming and diverse environment the University promotes as a distinctively Christian, intentionally urban, and purposefully multicultural institution.
+- Do not post anything that interferes with your work, the University’s educational mission, or the welcoming and diverse environment the University promotes as a Christian, city-centered, and intercultural institution.

 - If you find negative posts by a third party about the University, its faculty, staff, or students that you believe needs a response by the University, contact the Office of Marketing and Communications.

 F. Be Wary